muratk3n/thirdwave/en/tweets/2020/week15d.md

 ---

-Yeah - thanks for the obvious, jerkoff
+Yeah - thanks for the obvious, guy

 Con: "It might have been better to go into this crisis with universal health coverage"